 We need glamorous vibes this winter, not dry, cracked skin and we think this might be just the tonic.

-What the expert says: “This product is free from parabens and sulphates which is ideal for sensitive skin.
+What Elizabeth says: “This product is free from parabens and sulphates which is ideal for sensitive skin.
 It contains glycol which is a hydrating ingredient meaning it is able to absorb into the skin and retain its moisture (ideal when central heating is drying us out!).”

 250g Manuka Doctor Active 12+ Honey at Holland & Barrett, £23.99